Kamalani Dung: Senior

+As a senior, Dung led the Cal Golden Bears to a peak No.12 ranking nationally that year.

-Despite pitching with injury for the first half of her senior year, for her final season, Dung was selected to the NFCA All-Region Third Team for the second time in her career.
+Dung was selected to the NFCA All-Region Third Team for the second time in her career.
 She also earned All-Conference honors being selected to the All-Pac-12 Conference Second Team.
-Softball America Top Softball Performances of the Week.
+Softball America Top Softball Performances of the Week and Softball America All-American.
 Ranked 10 in Top 25 Names in College Softball.
 Dung was predicted to be drafted to the Aussie Peppers of Mankato, Minnesota by FloSoftball.

 She led the Golden Bears to their first top 25 wins since 2017 against No.21 James Madison University and also silenced one of the nations best offenses at the time by pitching a one-hitter through the first 5 innings in the Bears' upset against the No. 22 Arizona State Sun Devils.
 Dung gave Cal its first top 5 win of the last few years as she pitched a gem shutting out the No.5/No.1 Arizona Wildcats for the first time since 2012, ending the Wildcats 21-game winning streak with one of the most potent home run hitting lineups in the nation.
 In March Dung pitched a complete game against No.1 and eventual WCWS Champions UCLA allowing no earned runs and four hits.
 Dung collected the Bears' win against OSU allowing one run and four strikeouts in 5 innings.
 On February 22 Dung struck out 12 batters and allowed only two hits in a vital 1–0 victory over Duke University. - earning her national recognition as one of the top 9 performances in softball for that week.

+Dung pitched a complete-game shutout against No. 1 ranked Arizona, ending their 21-game winning streak.
+She remains the only pitcher to shut out that potent home-run-hitting lineup during the 2019 season.

+Final Hawaii Appearance: In her final collegiate games in her home state, Dung threw a five-inning shutout with 8 strikeouts in a 14-0 win over the University of Hawaii, reflecting on the journey from "the YouTube pitcher" to a hometown hero.

 Professional and international career

-In 2020, Dung drafted to play professionally in the National Pro Fastpitch with Los Angeles based California Commotion and the Chicago based Athletes Unlimited Softball league.
+In 2020, Dung drafted to play professionally with California Commotion in the National Pro Fastpitch with Los Angeles based and the Chicago based Athletes Unlimited Softball league.
 Dung has also played for the city of Juncos in 2018 for the Puerto Rican Higher League.